A New Perspective on the Effects of Spectrum in Graph Neural Networks: Experiments

-\textbf{Results.} Table~\ref{tab:tu-results},~\ref{tab:zinc-results} and~\ref{tab:pcba-results} summarize performance of Non-spatial GN comparing with baselines on TU, ZINC and MolPCBA datasets.
-For TU dataset, we report the results of each model in its original paper by default.
+\textbf{Results.} Tab.~\ref{tab:tu_results} and~\ref{tab:zinc_pcba_results} summarize performance of our approaches comparing with baselines on TUDatasets, ZINC and MolPCBA.
+For TUDatasets, we report the results of each model in its original paper by default.
 When the results are not given in the original paper, we report the best testing results given in \cite{zhang2018end,pmlr-v80-ivanov18a,xinyi2018capsule}.
-For ZINC and MolPCBA, we report the results of their public leaderboards and also involve recent proposed competitive models.
-TU involves small-scale datasets.
+For ZINC and MolPCBA, we report the results of their public leaderboards.
+TUDatasets involves small-scale datasets.
 NCI1 and NCI109 are around 4K graphs.
 ENZYMES and PTC\_MR are under 1K graphs.
 General GNNs easily suffer from overfitting on these small-scale data, and therefore we can see that some traditional kernel-based methods even get better performance.
-However, non-spatial GN gets higher classification accuracies by a large margin on all these datasets.
-The results on TU show that although non-spatial GN achieves more expressive filters, it does not lead to overfitting on learning graph representations.
+However, Spec-GN and Norm-GN achieve higher classification accuracies by a large margin on these datasets.
+The results on TUDatasets show that although Spec-GN and Norm-GN achieve more expressive filters, it does not lead to overfitting on learning graph representations.
 Recently, Transformer-based models are quite popular in learning graph representations, and they significantly improve the results on large-scale molecular datasets.
-On ZINC, non-spatial GN outperforms these Transformer-based models by a large margin.
-And on MolPCBA, our non-spatial GN is also competitive compared with SOTA results.
-The Transformer-based methods leverage the power of multi-head attention mechanism.
-In non-spatial GN, it is implemented as the simple and straightforward channel-wise graph convolution based on the understanding of the correlation problem.
-The results show that this simplification does not result in any performance drop.
-Although our method and DGN~\cite{beani2021directional} all require eigendecomposition in the preprocessing step, non-spatial GN significantly outperforms DGN on ZINC and MolPCBA.
+On ZINC, Spec-GN and Norm-GN outperform these Transformer-based models by a large margin.
+And on MolPCBA, they are also competitive compared with SOTA results.